ttedeschi/AnalysisFacility/docs/tutorials/user_defined_image.md

 # Creating an image with your code

-Here you will lear how to leverage your own image (libraries, code etc) to execute batch and interactive analyses.
+Here you will learn how to leverage your own image (libraries, code etc) to execute batch and interactive analyses.

 ## Example: Latinos framework